Loki is one of the most beloved and worshipped gods. Why? Read find it out in this article!

 As the bringer of evil on Earth, Loki is also remembered as the father of witches.
 In fact, it is said that he had found a half-cooked woman’s heart among the glowing embers of a bonfire, and eating it he was impregnated, giving life to witches.
 This was not Loki’s last pregnancy, in fact, the god is the father of Sleipnir, the magic eight-legged horse of Odin with runes engraved on his teeth, which the god, transformed into a filly, had from the stallion Svadilferi.

 Loki has the ability to transform at will.
 In the poems, we find him in the form of a fly, flea, hawk, salmon, or seal.
-This is due to the knowledge and practice of that magic called Seiðr which for males entails impotence and homosexual behavior.
+This is due to the knowledge and practice of that magic called Seiðr which entails impotence and homosexual behavior for males.

 Here is explained the pregnancies of Loki whose duality involves the coexistence of male and female attitudes in his person: it is in fact known the antipathy that the gods feel towards Loki for his way of “lying like a woman”.